 Indigenous Hand Drum Making Retreat, with Bear Standing Tall, a Nehiyaw from Onion Lake Cree Nation

-When: We currently have a tentative date of Nov 30 – Dec 1, 2019.
-We are gathering contact information from people interested in the tentative date or to receive notification about a future date.
+When: We are gathering contact information from people interested in a future date for this retreat.
 Please complete the form below.

 You are invited to participate in a Sacred Hand Drum Making Workshop.